mapequation/infomap/README.md

 ## Authors

-Daniel Edler, Martin Rosvall
+Daniel Edler, Anton Eriksson, Martin Rosvall

 For contact information, see http://www.mapequation.org/about

-##Terms of use
+## Terms of use

 Infomap is released under a dual licence.